Is Working with brands for Free Worth It? The Red Flag Brand Deal to Avoid

 Why You Should Never Do This Kind of Free Brand Deal

 If you’re a creator or founder looking to land brand partnerships, you’ve probably been tempted by the gifted offer.
 A brand you love reaches out, offers a product, and then sends through a list of requests and deliverables “Can you make 1 reel and a minimum of two stories?
 Oh can we boost your post?”
-And before you’ve even considered it they then drop in that if you make this first video for free then it could lead to paid work later.
+And before you’ve even considered it they then drop in that if you make this first video, it could maybe someday, lead to paid work later down the line.
 But before you dust of your tripod, we need to talk about creator usage rights and why exposure doesn't pay the bills.

-Even if you don't have experience, and even if you're just getting started, do not do this deal.
+Do not let brands boost your content without paying you.
+Even if you don't have experience, and even if you're just getting started.

 Using your content as paid media but not paying you is taking advantage of inexperienced creators who have no clue that content usage should always come with payment.
-When I sent a brand my creator rates after reading their list of deliverables, they suggested I make the first video for free to prove myself.
+When a brand suggests that the first video is to prove your audience fit, we have to ask what is going on here?

 Option A: Is there a marketing budget but they’re just withholding?